funvill/funvill.github.io/_posts/2017-03-01-notes-from-march_2017.md

 - [Noisebridge Seinfeld](https://twitter.com/noisebridge_sei/) - Some of my favorites are [Noisebridge's 3rd 5th anniversary party](https://twitter.com/noisebridge_sei/status/324685423186173956), [claiming to be friends with Jacob Applebaum](https://twitter.com/noisebridge_sei/status/324599417816637442), [Jerry's girlfriend breaks](https://twitter.com/noisebridge_sei/status/324589177196904448)
 - [Shit Noisebridge Says](http://shitnoisebridgesays.tumblr.com/) - Some of my favorites are [Sleep hacking](http://shitnoisebridgesays.tumblr.com/post/58176868931/sleep-hacking), [experimental medications with needles](http://shitnoisebridgesays.tumblr.com/post/53448684902/noisebridge-needle-time), [Buying meth is easier](http://shitnoisebridgesays.tumblr.com/post/49268983264/because-buying-meth-is-easier-than-buying-allergy)

+### Jokes

+- This is my step ladder.
+I never knew my real ladder.
+- What's the difference between a hippo and a zippo?, One is really heavy, and the other is a little lighter.
+- A blind man walks into a bar.
+And a table.
+And a chair.
+- Two cows are sitting in a field, eating grass.
+One cow turns to the other and says "I'm really worried about this mad cow disease thing, aren't you?".
+The other cow replies "Doesn't bother me, I'm a chicken".
+- How many hipsters does it take to screw in a lightbulb?
+Its a pretty obscure number, you've probably never heard of it.
+- Did you hear about the hipster who burned his mouth?
+He eat his pizza _before_ it was cool.

 ## Art

 - [A Large Robotic Arm Futilely Tries to Clean a Blood Red Mess in the Art Installation ‘Can’t Help Myself’](https://laughingsquid.com/a-large-robotic-arm-futilely-tries-to-clean-a-blood-red-mess-in-the-art-installation-cant-help-myself/)